broeker/spacebook-broeker/content/posts/spacebook.md

   - eleventy
   - spacebook
 ---
-During the 2020 pandemic I had to write a lot documentation for various projects, and took my free time to learn about better ways to do this.
+During 2020 I had to write a lot documentation for various projects, and took my free time to learn about better ways to do this.
 Google Docs and Basecamp are great tools, but sometimes a simple website is the best way to effectively document and explain an idea or a project.

 Meet [spacebook](https://spacebook.app/), which allows you to create a modern notebook to document or explain almost anything: